janpfander/meta_news_judgement/README.md

 here, since they are already publicly available.

-Files preceded by `appendix_*` contain appendices to the `Pfander_Altay_2023.Rmd`.
-We stored them in seperate documents to keep the `Pfander_Altay_2023.Rmd` document as short as possible.
+Files preceded by `appendix_*` contain appendices to the `anonymized.Rmd`.
+We stored them in separate documents to keep the `anonymized.Rmd` document as short as possible.

 Files preceded by `simulation_*` contain data scripts for generating and analyzing simulated data.
-We simulated data help us clarify our estimands and choose estimators before writing our pre-registration.
+We simulated data to help us clarify our estimands and choose estimators before writing our pre-registration.

 `preregistration.Rmd` contians the source file for our pre-registration